- Why does the school need to do this?

 Community use of the existing PE Centre will continue until Summer 2019 and the school looks forward to welcoming the public to use the new state-of-the-art Sports Centre when it opens in 2022.
 Further detail on possible community access to the temporary provisions will be updated here in due course.

 - Will special provision be made to support Club membership?

 Wykeham Sports Club members will be able to enjoy the enhanced facilities provided by the redevelopment.
 There will be a larger sports hall with more cardio-vascular equipment and weights, more squash and fives courts, and a multifunctional fitness studio.

 - Is the parking area going to be floodlit?

-There will be amenity lighting, but the area is not intended to be floodlit.
+There will be amenity lighting, but it is not intended to floodlight the area.

 - Will the work be noisy and dusty?

-Inevitably there will be some disturance during the construction, but the contractors engaged will be expected to work closely with all neighbours and other stakeholders to minimse the impact of their work.
+Inevitably there will be some disturbance during the construction, but the contractors engaged will be expected to work closely with all neighbours and other stakeholders to minimise the impact of their work.

 - How will the contractor access the site?

 The contractor’s primary access will be off Norman Road, but some access off Kingsgate St via the existing PE Centre and Works Dept accesses is also likely.